jagregory/abrash-zen-of-asm/src/chapter-14.md

 NearLabel:
 ```

-From a speed perspective, that's fine, but why waste a byte on a `nop`?
+From a speed perspective, that's fine, but why waste a byte on a `nop`{.nasm}?
 The correct code is:

 ```nasm
     jmp   short NearLabel
 NearLabel:
 ```

 Now consider the case of forward references to structure elements.
-The following `mov`:
+The following `mov`{.nasm}:

 ```nasm
       mov   ax,[bx+FirstEntry]